US, SKorea begin low-key army drills amid diplomatic thaw

 Kim, who last week met with Chinese leader Xi Jinping in Beijing on his first overseas trip as leader, also met Olympics chief Thomas Bach in Pyongyang on Saturday, thanking him for helping to bring about a “dramatic thawing” of tensions on the peninsula.

-Kim is set to hold a summit with South Korean President Moon Jae-in on April 27 at the border truce village of Panmunjom — the third time ever that any leaders of the two rivals have met.
-AFP
+Kim is set to hold a summit with South Korean President Moon Jae-in on April 27 at the border truce village of Panmunjom—the third time ever that any leaders of the two rivals have met.

 Please follow our commenting guidelines.